zshahrukh/aef-orchestration-framework/AEF_DEPLOYMENT.md

 ### Deployment:
 Demo deployment takes up to 45 minutes, mostly due to Cloud SQL instance and Cloud Composer environment setup.
-0. Manualy create a new project
+0. [Create a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project), or select one to use it.

-1. Create a new ssh key to use with github (skip if already have a key).
+1. Create a new ssh key to use with github (skip if already have a key in your terminal registered in github).
    ```bash
    ssh-keygen -t ed25519 -C "your_email@example.com"
    eval "$(ssh-agent -s)"